 - 2 cloves garlic

-- 1 tbsp tomato paste (use a heaping tbsp)
+- 1 tablespoon tomato paste (use a heaping tablespoon)

 - Salt and ground black pepper to taste